NVIDIA/NeMo-Framework-Launcher/README.md

 During training, small classification layer is trained on top of frozen CLIP encoder, significantly imporving detection quality compared to just zero-shot classification.

+### 2.9.
+NeVA

+Originating from [LLaVA](https://github.com/haotian-liu/LLaVA/tree/main/llava) (Large Language and Vision Assistant), NeVA stands as a pioneering innovation in the NeMo Multimodal landscape.
+This model synergizes language-centric large models (such as NVGPT or Llama2) with a vision encoder, leveraging the power of machine-generated multimodal language-image instruction-following data.
+Where traditional language models focus exclusively on textual processing, NeVA ambitiously pursues an integrated approach to visual and linguistic comprehension.

 ## 3. Feature Matrix

 ### 3.1.
 ViT Models